 Bromocriptine

 As for the control of motor symptoms, bromocriptine, when used as monotherapy, does not show evidence of greater benefit in relation to levodopa (Class I)28.
-A study comparing bromocriptine with another DA does not show greater efficacy (Class I)29.
+A study comparing bromocriptine with another DA does not show a greater efficacy (Class I)29.

-A systematic Cochrane review that analyzed the efficacy and safety of the early combination of bromocriptine and levodopa in delaying the onset of motor complications showed that there is no evidence of the use of this association as a strategy to prevent or delay the onset of motor complications in PD (Class I)28.
+A Cochrane systematic review that analyzed the efficacy and safety of the early combination of bromocriptine and levodopa in delaying the onset of motor complications showed that there is no evidence of the use of this association as a strategy to prevent or delay the onset of motor complications in PD (Class I)28.

 Pramipexole

-A study carried out in 2000 by the Parkinson’s Disease Study Group compared the use of levodopa vs. pramipexole in the early stage of PD.
-This study was randomized, controlled with levodopa, prospective, lasting two years and used pramipexole as monotherapy.
+A study carried out in 2000 by the Parkinson’s Disease Study Group compared the use of levodopa with that of pramipexole in the early stages of PD.
+This was a 2-year prospective, randomized, levodopa-controlled study that used pramipexole as monotherapy.
 One hundred and fifty patients received levodopa and 150 received pramipexole.
 The results showed that 53% of the patients who were part of the group using pramipexole required levodopa supplementation, against 39% of the patients using levodopa (Class I)30.

-Two randomized studies comparing pramipexole versus placebo showed improvement in the motor response and in the activities of daily living according to the UPDRS (Class I)31,32.
+Two randomized studies comparing pramipexole with placebo showed improvement in the motor response and in the activities of daily living according to the UPDRS (Class I)31,32.

-The Parkinson Study Group study CALM-PD, published in 200933, evaluates the efficacy and motor complications after six years of the administration of pramipexole versus levodopa in patients in the early stage of PD.
+The Parkinson Study Group study CALM-PD, published in 200933, evaluated the efficacy and motor complications after six years of pramipexole administration with levodopa in patients in the early stages of PD.
 This analysis was initially performed with 301 individuals, 151 of whom used pramipexole and 150 used levodopa.
 After six years, it was observed that the scores of Schwab and England were similar in both groups.
-As for motor complications, these were more common in the group that used levodopa initially (68.4% vs. 50%).
+Motor complications were more common in the group that used levodopa initially (68.4% vs. 50%).
 There was no statistically significant difference in the UPDRS scores (Class III).

 Rotigotine

-A study published in 2007 compared the safety and efficacy of using the rotigotine patch versus placebo in early PD.
-Participants were randomized to receive either placebo (n=96) or rotigotine (n=181), from 2 mg/24 h, titrated weekly to 6 mg/2 4h and then maintained for 6 months.
-The results showed a significant decrease in the UPDRS scores, showing that rotigotine when titrated to 6 mg is effective in the treatment of PD early stages34.
+A study published in 2007 compared the safety and efficacy of using the rotigotine patch with placebo in early PD.
+Participants were randomized to receive either placebo (n=96) or rotigotine (n=181) starting from 2 mg/24 h, titrated weekly to 6 mg/2 4h, and then maintained for 6 months.
+The results showed a significant decrease in the UPDRS scores, showing that rotigotine when titrated to 6 mg is effective in the treatment of PD in its early stages34.

 Conclusion

-Bromocriptine is possibly ineffective, as monotherapy, as compared to levodopa or another DA in PD early stages (Level C).
+Bromocriptine is possibly ineffective, as monotherapy, compared with levodopa or another DA in early-stage PD (Level C).

-Pramipexole is effective as monotherapy in PD early stages (level A).
+Pramipexole is effective as monotherapy in early-stage PD (level A).

-The use of pramipexole in PD early stages allows the appearance of a lower rate of motor complications (Level A).
+The use of pramipexole in early-stage PD allows the appearance of a lower rate of motor complications (Level A).

-Rotigotine is effective as monotherapy in PD early stages (level A).
+Rotigotine is effective as monotherapy in early-stage PD (level A).

 LEVODOPA